Tencent Games: History

 Tencent Games plans to increase its advertising revenues through artificial intelligence and branded virtual costumes in its video games.

+In January 2019, Tencent prepared to release a Game of Thrones game for smartphones developed by Yoozoo Games.
 On 18 March 2019, Tencent announced that its subsidiary, TiMi Studio Group, would develop Activision's Call of Duty: Mobile.
 The game was released worldwide on 1 October 2019.
 As of 4 October 2019, the game has surpassed 35 million downloads and over $2 million in revenue.

-PUBG Mobile and its Mainland China version topped the global mobile games chart by revenue, raking in a combined US$232 million of sales in March 2020, as many people turned to online entertainment during the COVID-19 pandemic.
-Honor of Kings is ranked as the second highest-earning game globally, generating US$112 million in revenue.
+PUBG Mobile and its mainland China version topped the global mobile games chart by revenue, raking in a combined US$232 million of sales in March 2020, as many people turned to online entertainment during the COVID-19 pandemic.
+Honor of Kings is ranked as the second-highest-earning game globally, generating US$112 million in revenue.

 In July 2021, Tencent Games implemented a facial recognition system called "Midnight Patrol" in China to limit minors' access to games during curfew hours.

 In December 2021, Tencent Games launched a new game publishing brand under Level Infinite, merging the Proxima Beta video games to this brand name.
 The focus of the brand is marketing, events, and esports for the video game studios of the Interactive Entertainment Group division.
 The area served is global and includes titles from subsidiaries that belong to the Interactive Entertainment Group or have a partnership which includes the developers TiMi Studio Group, LightSpeed Studios.
 Sharkmob, Mighty Kingdom, Fatshark, Shengqu Games, Next Studios, The Outsiders, 10 Chambers, and Funcom as of 8 December 2021.
 The Initial games published under the brand include Arena of Valor created by the TiMi-J6 development division of TiMi Studio Group, Synced developed by Next Studios, and Don't Starve: Newhome developed by Shengqu Games.

 Divisions

+Tencent Games has the following divisions: